Marc board of directors

 -

-Jennifer Greene brings deep generational ties and a lifetime of service to her role on the MARC Board of Directors. fter working for more than a decade as a dental assistant, Jennifer pursued higher education at AB Tech and Mars Hill College, earning degrees in mathematics, education, and a master’s degree in curriculum.
-She went on to teach mathematics for 26 years in Madison County.
+Jennifer Greene brings deep generational ties and a lifetime of service to her role on the MARC Board of Directors.
+Jennifer pursued higher education at AB Tech and Mars Hill College, earning degrees in mathematics, education, and a master’s degree in curriculum.
+She went on to teach mathematics for 28 years with 26 years in Madison County.

-For Jennifer, Madison County is more than a home—it is an extended family, shaped by relationships, shared history, and the beauty of the land itself.
+For Jennifer, Madison County is more than a home—it is an extended family that is shaped by relationships, shared history, and the beauty of the land itself.
 Her long-standing connection to the community gives her a firsthand understanding of both its strengths and its needs.

-Jennifer was motivated to join MARC after the flood revealed how many people needed help but did not know how to access it; she sees her role as a bridge between families and the resources available to them.
-Jennifer is especially proud of her work supporting restoration efforts in the Rollins and Marshall communities in the aftermath of the storm.
+Jennifer was motivated to join MARC after the flood revealed how many people needed help but did not know how to access it; she sees her role as a bridge between families and the resources available to them and is especially proud of her work supporting response and recovery efforts in the Rollins community after the storm.

 Born in Florida and raised in South Carolina, Jennifer moved to Madison County in 1977 to return to a place where her family roots run deep.
 Outside of MARC, she enjoys working outdoors, remodeling projects, running an antique booth, and spending time with her church, family, and grandchildren.